couch-consulting/bayes_insurance_java/README.md

     * A circle object should appear in the left top corner
 4. Drag and drop one of the circles to the middle/bottom left of the screen
 5. In the row "Node styles" select "Auto Select"
 6. Now you can see the Network.
 Move the Boxe (drag and drop) accordingly to create a better view of the network.

+#### Input
+* CSV not cli and additionally the Netviewer can work as  a GUI to enter cases etc.
+* CSV with same assumption as input csv file

+### Learning/Training
+ (for connection tests)
+* Learning on data: everyting
+* test on data: everything
+* In our test the ratio for a was always worse than the b ratio because the input data just has not enough data on cases with result A
+    ````
+    189 of 199 cases are correct!
+Ratio: 94.97488 %
+    For cases with result B: 173 of 177 cases are correct!
+Ratio: 97.74011 %
+    For cases with result A: 16 of 22 cases are correct!
+Ratio: 72.72727 %
+    88.94472 % of all cases are with the result B
+    11.055277 % of all cases are with the result A
+    ````
+    Here you can see that our test data has not enough A cases!
+* for reality data should be: used with k-folding or other input data!